vespa-engine/sample-apps/multilingual-search/README.md

 $ git clone --depth 1 --branch v9.0.8 https://github.com/usnistgov/trec_eval && cd trec_eval && make install && cd ..
 </pre>

-Index the dataset, this also embed the texts and is compute intensive.
-On a M1 laptop, this step takes about 1052 seconds (125 operations/s).
+Index the dataset, this also embeds the texts and is compute intensive.
+On an M1 laptop, this step takes about 1052 seconds (125 operations/s).

 <pre data-test="exec">